Safe & Secure Shopping

 Additionally, in their book they advise against refrigerating cold infusions.
 Cold infusions should be made fresh daily, and should never be stored or refrigerated.
 Cold infusions are basically the same thing as hot infusions, except the kratom powder is steeped in cold water and for a much longer time period.

-To learn how to make kratom tea, including hot, cold, and solar infusions, check out this post I wrote titled, How To Make Kratom Tea: My 3 Favorite Recipes.
+To learn how to make kratom tea, including hot, cold, and solar infusions, check out this post I wrote titled, How To Make Kratom Tea: My 3 Favorite Recipes.”
+Many people have asked me whether they should store their kratom in plastic or glass.
+My answer is always the same, use glass as much as possible.

 Kratom tea can absorb odors through plastic as well as other harmful chemicals.
 Therefore, always use glass, and since you’re storing your tea in the refrigerator where it’ll be unexposed to UV light, feel free to use clear glass, such as a glass jar with an airtight lid.